Hutch at Riverside Studios

 However, the greatest disappointment is that we leave finding we know almost nothing about what kind of person Hutch was.
 There are a few attempts to include his feelings on racial and sexual politics wedged crudely into the dialogue here and there, but nothing that is remotely personal.
 The program notes suggest Hutch’s life was extraordinary: not only do we only get a fractured and confused sense of this, we learn nothing whatsoever of what he felt about it all.

-Hutch is on at Riverside Studios until 8th June, for further information or to book visit here.
+Hutch is on at Riverside Studios until 8th June 2013.
+For further information or to book visit the theatre’s website here.